 - Institutional income: 3%

-The most recent Academic Reputation Survey (run annually) that underpins this category was carried out in January to March 2016, attracting 10,323 responses.
+The most recent Academic Reputation Survey (run annually) that underpins this category was carried out in January to March 2018.
 It examined the perceived prestige of institutions in teaching.
-The responses were statistically representative of the global academy’s geographical and subject mix.
-The 2016 data are combined with the results of the 2015 survey, giving more than 20,000 responses.
+We have worked hard to ensure a balanced spread of responses across disciplines and countries.
+Where disciplines or countries were over- or under-represented, THE’s data team weighted the responses to more closely reflect the actual distribution of scholars.
+The 2018 data are combined with the results of the 2017 survey, giving more than 20,000 responses.

 As well as giving a sense of how committed an institution is to nurturing the next generation of academics, a high proportion of postgraduate research students also suggests the provision of teaching at the highest level that is thus attractive to graduates and effective at developing them.
 This indicator is normalised to take account of a university’s unique subject mix, reflecting that the volume of doctoral awards varies by discipline.

-Institutional income is scaled against academic staff numbers and normalised for purchasing-power parity.
+Institutional income is scaled against academic staff numbers and normalised for purchasing-power parity (PPP).
 It indicates an institution’s general status and gives a broad sense of the infrastructure and facilities available to students and staff.

 Research (volume, income and reputation): 30%